yvelikova/axway-open-docs/content/en/docs/api_mgmt_overview/api_mgmt_components/apibuilder.md

 {
-    "title": "API Builder",
+    "title": "Introduction to API Builder",
     "linkTitle": "API Builder",
     "weight":"10",
     "date": "2020-04-14",
-    "description": "Integration, orchestration and mock of APIs as lightweight microservice."
+    "description": "Integration, orchestration, and mocking of APIs as a lightweight microservice."
 }

-The [Axway API builder](https://docs.axway.com/bundle/API_Builder_4x_allOS_en/page/api_builder_getting_started_guide.html) is based on Node.js, and acts as an integration orchestration layer between existing service providers and the API management system, or governance layer.
+The [Axway API Builder](https://docs.axway.com/bundle/API_Builder_4x_allOS_en/page/api_builder_getting_started_guide.html) is based on Node.js, and acts as an integration orchestration layer between existing service providers and the API management system, or governance layer.

-The API builder application is flexible and therefore able to connect to different service providers:
+The API Builder application is flexible and therefore able to connect to different service providers:

 * Databases
 * REST API based on an OpenAPI 2.0 or 3.0 specification